lingpy/evaluation-paper/README.md

 # Basic statistics

 The script `analyze-distances.py` calculates four different statistics:
-- The correlation between colexification rankings and the F-scores.
+- The correlation between the cross sematnic cognate statistics and the cognate set comparison.
-- The Mantel tests
+- The Mantel test
-- The Neighbor-join trees
+- The Neighbor-joining trees
 - The Generalized Robinson-Foulds Distance (GRF)
-- The Normalized Quartet Distance (NQD) is the optional calculation
+- The Normalized Quartet Distance (NQD)

 ```python
 python analyze-distances.py